samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 export default withRouter(SubmitAnswer);
 ```

-This component works in a similar fashion as the `NewQuestion` component.
+This component works in a similar fashion to the `NewQuestion` component.
 The difference here is that instead of handling the POST request by itself, it delegates to someone else.
 Also, if the user is not authenticated, this component renders nothing.

 To use this component, open the `Question.js` file and replace its contents with this: